 Many racing teams have a new bike standing by instead of taking time and losing seconds to the longer time needed to switch out a thru-axle wheel.
 For the average rider, taking a few extra seconds or minutes is not of extreme importance.

-Remember that the thru-axle system is for the high-end riders doing downhill or similar events where the bike is subject to impact and braking forces outside everyday use.
+Remember that the thru-axle system is for high-end riders doing downhill or similar events where the bike is subject to impact and braking forces outside everyday use.

 Most bike repair stands are designed to work with the most common axle system, the quick-release, and you may find that the thru-axle may be challenging to work with on some bike repair stands.

-As far as bike racks are concerned, the existing ones built for the quick-release axle becomes obsolete if you get a thru-axle bike.
+As far as bike racks are concerned, the existing ones built for the quick-release axle become obsolete if you get a thru-axle bike.
 You may need to buy a rack compatible with the thru-axle, and those are becoming more common as the thru-axle does.
 The good news is that there are now thru-axle adaptors that you can fit into your existing bike rack!

 Thru-Axle on Road Bikes